-Puerto Ferro Lighthouse Ruins in Vieques
+Puerto Ferro Berdiales Lighthouse Ruins in Vieques

 The ruins are located on the south coast, in the old Camp Garcia Naval Training area, which is now a US Fish and Wildlife Reserve.
-There is one small catch … it is in a "restricted area" — which means that you can’t technically go there.
-Of course, I would never suggest that anyone break the rules.

 Some Background Info

 The Puerto Ferro Lighthouse (Faro de Puerto Ferro in Spanish) began operation in 1896.
 Its role was to guide mariners along the southern coast, during the heyday of shipping sugar and cattle.
 The lighthouse was abandoned in 1926.
 Since then, time, weather and nature have wreaked havoc on the building.
 Today, though still under the management of the US Coast Guard, it is in ruins.
+But it is a great place to walk or bike.

 Outside, the cliffs are lovely — they reminded us of a smaller version of the area around the Cabo Rojo Lighthouse.
 There are great views of the beaches and southern coast line.